New to Web Development?

 When I was first learning ruby and rails I would hear terms used and I wasn't exactly sure what it was.
 I could understand it based on the context but if I had to explain it to someone I wouldn't know how to do that.

-So, if you are new to web development here are some terms that you will likely hear and need to understand.
+So, if you are new to web development, particularly ruby or rails, here are some terms that you will likely hear and need to understand.

 Classes and Objects